gegnew/aws-greengrass-pubsub-sdk-for-python/samples/README.md

 This directory contains a sample AWS Greengrass PubSub SDK component template that you can use as a skeleton framework to start developing your own AWS Greengrass custom components.

 ## AWS Greengrass Development Kit
-The sample component is built and deployed using the [AWS Greengrass Development Kit](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-development-kit-cli.html), a development tool to create, test, build, publish, and deploy custom Greengrass components.
+The sample component is built and deployed using the [AWS Greengrass Development Kit](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-development-kit-cli.html).
+A development tool to create, test, build, publish, and deploy custom Greengrass components.

 ## Deploying the AWS Greengrass PubSub SDK Component Template